Lauragra/python-sample-pagination/README.md

     return {'graphdata': next(MSG_GENERATOR)}
 ```

-We call ```next(MSG_GENERATOR)``` whenever we need the next message, and we don't need to be aware of the fact that paginated results are coming from Graph.
-As a practical matter, you may notice a slightly longer response time whenever a new page is retrieved (every 10th message, with the default page size of 10 messages in the sample), but the individual items within each page are returned immediately without any need to call Graph, because they're in the page of results that is being retained in the state of the generator function after each ```yield``` statement.
+Call ```next(MSG_GENERATOR)``` whenever you need the next message, and you don't need to be aware of the fact that paginated results are coming from Microsoft Graph.
+You might notice a slightly longer response time whenever a new page is retrieved (every 10th message, with the default page size of 10 messages in the sample), but the individual items within each page are returned immediately without any need to call Microsoft Graph, because they're in the page of results that is being retained in the state of the generator function after each ```yield``` statement.

 Python generators are recommended for working with all paginated results from Microsoft Graph.
-You can use the ```generator()``` function in this sample for users, groups, drive items, and other paginated responses from Graph APIs.
+You can use the ```generator()``` function in this sample for users, groups, drive items, and other paginated responses from Microsoft Graph APIs.

 ## Contributing